The Yale Literary Magazine, Bind 59 |

 Side 11

+...
 But Renan called this beautiful dream religion .
 For he forgot that dreaming is not the same thing as the serious business of life .
 ON PARSONAGE HILL .
-ON N Saturday nights the bench Oct. , 1893 ] II DeForest Prise Oration .
+N Saturday nights the bench in Oct. , 1893 ] II DeForest Prize Oration .

+...
 But Renan called this beautiful dream religion .
 For he forgot that dreaming is not the same thing as the serious business of life .
 ON PARSONAGE HILL .
-ON N Saturday nights the bench Oct. , 1893 ] II DeForest Prise Oration .
+N Saturday nights the bench in Oct. , 1893 ] II DeForest Prize Oration .

 Side 13

-A belated customer called Andrew away to a prolonged discussion over the price of Graham flour , and silence settled down again over the cluster of black shapes by the door .
-One by one the men crept away , choosing times when they ...
+... called Andrew away to a prolonged discussion over the price of Graham flour , and silence settled down again over the cluster of black shapes by the door .
+One by one the men crept away , choosing times when they believed their retreat ...

-A belated customer called Andrew away to a prolonged discussion over the price of Graham flour , and silence settled down again over the cluster of black shapes by the door .
-One by one the men crept away , choosing times when they ...
+... called Andrew away to a prolonged discussion over the price of Graham flour , and silence settled down again over the cluster of black shapes by the door .
+One by one the men crept away , choosing times when they believed their retreat ...

 Side 15

-His own denial moreover , of any affiliation with the class of so - called poets , puts the man in a strange contrast with others gifted with poetical genius , a contrast which gives Mr. Sill the finer attitude .
+... called poets , puts the man in a strange contrast with others gifted with poetical genius , a contrast which gives Mr. Sill the finer attitude .
+His motives for taking this stand seem to be justified by what he did .
+His poems were ...

-His own denial moreover , of any affiliation with the class of so - called poets , puts the man in a strange contrast with others gifted with poetical genius , a contrast which gives Mr. Sill the finer attitude .
+... called poets , puts the man in a strange contrast with others gifted with poetical genius , a contrast which gives Mr. Sill the finer attitude .
+His motives for taking this stand seem to be justified by what he did .
+His poems were ...

 Side 25